-Explain that they are going to write plan and write up their science investigation as a comic strip.
+Explain that they are going to write a plan and write up their science investigation as a comic strip.
 Discuss with them the advantages of using this genre e.g. combination of easy-to-follow images with instructional text, clear, simple, fun, not too wordy!

 With the aid of the interactive whiteboard, you can give a quick tutorial on using the software to the whole class.
-Alternatively, you can use a PC and give group tutorials.
+Alternatively, you can use a desktop machine and give group tutorials.
 Or because the software is so easy and beginner-friendly, just let them play with it.
 Most 8-10 yr olds will be able to use it confidently in about 10 minutes.
-Even us teachers can master it in about 20!
+Even teachers can master it in about 20!

 In the meantime, it is a good idea to ask learners to create a storyboard of their Science Investigation Cartoon on paper.
 This way, they can decide the type of images they will need, where they will need speech bubbles and narrative boxes and what text they will need to include.
 When they have produced an effective plan, they can begin to create it using your chosen software.
 (Ours is Comic Life but we should mention there are others).
+The use of a strip of 'frames' is really good for helping pupils sequence their thoughts.

 After they have finished, they can swap plans with peers for feedback.
 If you have set success criteria at the beginning, this is very easily done and incredibly effective.

 Learners should be allowed an opportunity to edit/re-draft their work if needed.

-- · Paper on which to draft their plan. - Appropriate software we used Comic Life, it's fabulous, available for Mac and Windows AND free for a month's trial.
-After that you have to pay a small amount, approx. £25, which is very cheap for what you get.
-But if you do everything you want within the month there's no charge! - Digital cameras if pupils want to stage, photograph and upload their own images to be included in the plan.
-(Alternatively, they'll need access to the web in order to source appropriate images.)
+- Paper on which to draft their plan. - Appropriate software we used Comic Life, it's fabulous, available for Mac and Windows AND free for a month's trial.
+After that you have to pay a small amount, approx. €25, which is very cheap for what you get. http://comic-life.en.softonic.com

-http://comic-life.en.softonic.com/